Wednesday - May 6, 2026

 Net proceeds generated by the Prize after expenses will be equally divided between American Prairie and Ken Burns.
 American Prairie is a registered 501(c)(3) organization (EIN 81-0541893).
 All contributions are tax-deductible to the extent allowed by law.

-Ken Burns has been making documentary films for almost 50 years.
-Since the Academy Award®-nominated Brooklyn Bridge in 1981, Ken has gone on to direct and produce some of the most acclaimed historical documentaries ever made, including The Civil War, Baseball, Jazz, The War, The National Parks: America’s Best Idea, Prohibition, The Roosevelts: An Intimate History, The Vietnam War, Country Music, The U.S. and the Holocaust, and, most recently, The American Buffalo.
+Ken Burns has been making documentary films for 50 years.
+Since the Academy Award®-nominated Brooklyn Bridge in 1981, Ken has gone on to direct and produce some of the most acclaimed historical documentaries ever made, including The Civil War, Baseball, Jazz, The War, The National Parks: America’s Best Idea, Prohibition, The Roosevelts: An Intimate History, The Vietnam War, Country Music, The U.S. and the Holocaust, The American Buffalo, Leonardo da Vinci; and, most recently, The American Revolution.

 FINALE DESSERT RECEPTION